 Although very unpleasant and painful, symptoms usually begin to improve within 72 hours, and within a week you should notice a significant decrease in the acute symptoms of opiate withdrawal.

-Babies born to mothers who are addicted to or have used opioids while pregnant often experience withdrawal symptoms as well.
+Babies born to people who are addicted to or have used opioids while pregnant often experience withdrawal symptoms as well.
 These may include: